Cafe Disco

-"Cafe Disco" is the twenty-seventh and penultimate episode of the fifth season of the American comedy television series The Office, and the 99th overall episode of the series.
+"Cafe Disco" is the twenty-seventh and penultimate episode of the fifth season of the American comedy television series The Office and the 99th overall episode of the series.
 It originally aired on NBC in the United States on May 7, 2009.
 Feeling the office is overworked after the recent reign of Charles Miner, Michael sets up a "cafe disco" in his old Michael Scott Paper Company office.
 Phyllis injures her back dancing at the cafe disco and bonds with Dwight as he tries to relieve her back.
 Meanwhile, Jim and Pam plan to elope.

 The episode was written by Warren Lieberstein and Halsted Sullivan and directed by Randall Einhorn.
 Several songs are featured in the episode, including "Car Wash" by Rose Royce, "Cat People" by David Bowie, "Gonna Make You Sweat (Everybody Dance Now)" by C+C Music Factory and "Y.M.C.A." by Village People.
 The episode received generally positive reviews and, according to Nielsen ratings, was watched by 7.71 million viewers during its original broadcast.

 Plot

-Michael Scott (Steve Carell) still has his lease on the closet he used as the office space for the Michael Scott Paper Company.
+Michael Scott still has his lease on the closet he used as the office space for the Michael Scott Paper Company.
 Concerned that the office is still tense from the recent management by Dunder Mifflin vice president Charles Miner, Michael decides to convert the closet into a dance hall called Cafe Disco for his employees to socialize, drink coffee and dance.
-None of the employees care to join him (with the brief exceptions of Erin Hannon (Ellie Kemper), who initially came in to turn in forms, and Kevin Malone (Brian Baumgartner), who was eventually forced to leave), much to the disappointment of Michael, who then plays "Gonna Make You Sweat (Everybody Dance Now)" through the ventilation system to try tempting them to come.
+None of the employees care to join him (with the brief exceptions of Erin Hannon, who initially came in to turn in forms, and Kevin Malone, who was eventually forced to leave), much to the disappointment of Michael, who then plays "Gonna Make You Sweat (Everybody Dance Now)" through the ventilation system to try tempting them to come.

-Following this, Phyllis Vance (Phyllis Smith) ultimately gives in and joins Michael; she stops in to invite her husband Bob Vance (Robert R. Shafer) but his secretary, who resembles Phyllis, tells her Bob is not available, making Phyllis jealous.
+Following this, Phyllis Vance ultimately gives in and joins Michael; she stops in to invite her husband Bob Vance but his secretary, who resembles Phyllis, tells her Bob is not available, making Phyllis jealous.
 In Cafe Disco, Phyllis throws out her back after dancing too hard.
-Dwight Schrute (Rainn Wilson) brings her into the conference room and starts giving her a kind of massage he usually gives injured horses.
+Dwight Schrute brings her into the conference room and starts giving her a kind of massage he usually gives injured horses.
 The two spend a long amount of time together and she eventually confides in Dwight that she fears her husband is having an affair with his new secretary, but the two laugh together when Phyllis realizes how ridiculous the idea sounds.